MissVeronica/um-profile-content-moderation/README.md

 # Next major update of the plugin
 Addition of at least Cover and Profile photo uploads for Admin approval in the plugin option of delayed Profile text field's updates.
-Other Images and PDF file uploads will probably also be included.
+Other Images and PDF file uploads will also be included.

 # UM Profile Content Moderation version 3.7.4